Fyrid19/Proto-Engine-FNF/README.md

-# !!
-DISCONTINUED !! (well, not really)
-After a bit of thought, I've decided that trying to edit legacy FNF's source code to form it into my own thing is, well, a bad idea.

-To sum it up, Prototype Engine is getting a complete rewrite.
-I honestly think this decision is for the better, but I'm not gonna keep talking like this is some highly anticipated project.

-See you in the rewrite.

 # Friday Night Funkin': Prototype Engine
 Prototype Engine is an FNF engine that aims to provide a smooth and flexible modding scene for everyone.